learn-co-curriculum/javascript-fetch-lab/README.md

 same as we did with a `GET` request.

 **Top-tip:** Make sure you read the API documentation carefully!
-They will often specific which fields are required and which are optional, as well as the format of the request body.
+They will often specify which fields are required and which are optional, as well as the format of the request body.
 Github expects JSON data in the body, but another API might want form data (which you can create with `new FormData()` or XML or something else.
-Always read the docs! expects JSON
+Always read the docs!

 ## Instructions